 - Foundations of Clinical Research

 - Applied Statistics

-Beginning in the first year, students complete a series of dissertation seminars and tutorials that accompany their dissertation work.
+In the first and third years, students complete a series of dissertation seminars that accompany their dissertation work.
 In the second year, students work individually with their dissertation advisors.

 There are thirteen (13) modules and 4 (four) proseminars that cover topics related to the practice and teaching of clinical social work.